Ahore: Demographics

 Ahore tehsil has a population of 2,39,642 peoples, out of which urban population is 16,867 while rural population is 2,22,775 according to census in 2011.

-Culture

-Jainism

-The city is the birthplace of Indian Jain scholar Muni Jayanandvijay.
-The centre of Jain books and literature, known as Gyan-Bhandar, was established there by Jain Acharya Rajendrasuri.
-The town has eight Jain temples, one of which was Godi Parshvanath Jain Mandir, which had its pratishtha done under the guidance of Shri Acharya Rajendrasuri Maharaaj.

-The temple of Shree Vimal Nath Swami is in the center of Ahor.
-Shree Kalyan Vijajji Mahajsaheb created the pratishtha of this temple.
-A temple of Srimad Rajchandra of Agasashram is there.
-One of grand temple of Lord Paras Nath called Parshwdi.
-Vimal Nath Ji is one of the historical temples in Ahor and recently the pratishtha of a beautiful marble statue of Sri Kalyan Vijayji Maharaj, a Jain saint was built in this temple.
-Shantinathji is the oldest temple in Ahor and one of its kind in India. it is considered one of the tirth for the Jain community.

 Bhata Gair

-Ahor was famous for Bhata Gair, a ceremony which, until 2004, took place during the festival of Holi.
+Ahor was the site of Bhata Gair, a ceremony which, until 2004, took place during the festival of Holi.
 As a rule, only those born in Ahor were allowed to participate.
 In this ritual, people were divided into two teams, one that consumed alcohol and the other that did not, and they were separated with a fence in between.
 The aim was to cross the fence, and the team who crossed the fence wins.
 When one player attempted to cross the fence, the members of the other team would throw stones and attack the player who the player which was crossing the fence with bamboo sticks.
 The ceremony was ended by the administration due to its dangerous nature.

-Chamunda Mata Mandir

-Locals believe that a statue of Chamunda Mata (Hindu Goddess) appeared from an old pond called Daki nada (Evil Pond) when a potter was digging for clay in the pond.
-That Chunda / Chamunda Mata statue was put in the mandir now known as Chamunda Mata Mandir.

-Sureshawar Mandir

-The famous Sureshawar Mandir (Lord Shiva Temple) can be found on Aesrana Hill.
-The temple is about 10km away from Ahor and is near Pandgara Village.